W-Vermeersch/webtech-project/README.md

 6. In both terminals, run "npm install" to install all the required packages.
 7. In the client terminal, run "npm run dev".
 This will start up the client.
 8. In the server terminal, also run "npm run dev".
 This will start up the server.
-9. Navigate to the website using https://localhost:5000 on your browser.
-Or ctrl + left click on the link in the server terminal.
+9. Navigate to the website using https://localhost:5000 on your browser (or ctrl + left click on the link in the server terminal).
-10. If a warning saying "Your connection is not private" shows.
-Press "advanced" and then "Proceed to localhost (unsafe)"
+10. If a warning appears saying: "Your connection is not private", press "advanced" and then "Proceed to localhost (unsafe)".
 11. Enjoy your time on our website!